msetteducati/msetteducati.github.io/content/about/_index.md

 title = "About"
 +++

-## Welcome, my name is Michael
+## Hi there, my name is Mike

+I am a Software Engineer at Meta within the Central Product Foundations org.
+I primarily work on product infra related to youth safety.

-I am a Lead Software Engineer at Amount, primarily working on architecting and implementing backend microservices written in Java and Golang.
+Previously, I was a Lead Software Engineer at Amount, where I primarily worked on designing and implementing backend microservices written in Java and Go.

-I graduated from Loyola University Maryland with a Bachelor of Science Degree in Computer Science.

-Feel free to check out my resume or read about the research project I did.